Photo credit: Bryan Meltz

 Social Media isn’t about creating an online presence for me, it's about having another medium to create in.
 If you’re struggling to get a handle on social media, marketing and everything else, just try to have fun, and make creative projects out of the things that may seem like extra work.

-I definitely believe that in order grow and be ready for opportunities, you need to have good records of your work.
+FP: I definitely believe that in order to grow and be ready for opportunities, you need to have good records of your work.

 I’m currently reconciling 13 years of work for the Halsey Institute of Contemporary Art in Charleston, South Carolina.
 They are putting together a catalog of my work proceeding an exhibition I had there last fall.
 I have always been good at keeping records —just not always in the same place.